Skip to main content

 • The "ugly ad" principle: Raw UGC-style creative consistently outperforms high-production creative on cold Meta audiences.
 The skill flags when a creative brief is leaning into polish over authenticity for cold audiences.

 • LinkedIn B2B copy structures: Insight-led (contrarian observation + data + implication), case study story (before state + intervention + after state + lesson), question plus data (provocative question + surprising stat + relevant offer).
-The skill uses the format that matches the campaign goal.

 Skill file: skills/personalization/SKILL.md

 The lifecycle personalization skill covers segment copy for champions, at-risk, and new customers, plus behavioral trigger messaging built on Dynamic Yield's 2023 ecommerce personalization benchmark data and Iterable's email targeting research.
 It generates copy that acknowledges VIP status without surveillance framing, flags at-risk interventions at the 60-day lapse mark (12% recovery rate) versus the 90-day mark (8%), and defaults to behavioral segment definitions over demographic ones.
+Behavioral segmentation consistently outperforms job title-based targeting for email engagement.

 • Champions copy framework: Top-tier customers (RFM score 555) generate disproportionate revenue per Dynamic Yield's 2023 benchmark data.
 The skill generates VIP-tier copy that acknowledges status without making customers feel tracked.
 Tone: exclusive, appreciative, insider access.